buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ```
 {"matrix": [row, col], "x": xu, "y": yu, "w":wu, "h":hu},
 ```
 * `row` is the row number of the key, and `col` is the column number.
 Both numbers start at zero.
-For instance, my Esc key is `[0,0]` since it corresponds to row 1 and column 1 on the keyboard.
+For instance, my Esc key is `[0,0]` since it corresponds to row 1 and column 1 on the keyboard matrix.
 F1 is `[0,2]` which corresponds to row 1 and column 3, etc...
 * `xu` and `yu` are the positions of the top left of the key on the keyboard based on its unit size.
 A unit (u for short) is the measurement used to define the physical size of a key, with a standard key size (like your letter keys) being equivalent to 1u.
 Your backspace key is as long as 2 single keys, so it has a size of 2u.
 [This diagram](images/BuuKeeb/KeySizes.jpg) from [Keychron](https://www.keychron.com/pages/keychron-k8-keyboard-keycaps-layout-and-keycap-size-hd-picture) demonstrates it visually.
 The `xu` and `yu` is the coordinate of the key if you think of the keyboard as a grid of u's starting at `[0,0]` on the top left.
 The ESC key is at `[0,0]`, however on my keyboard there is a gap between F1 and ESC that is as big as a single key, so F1 is at `[2,0]`.
 The key just below ESC on my layout has a gap of half a key, so it's position is `[0,1.5]` .
 This can be a bit confusing, so I hope [this diagram](images/BuuKeeb/KeyPositionsExample.png) helps.
 If you used the Keyboard Layout Editor to make your layout, the coordinates used there are equivalent to these ones.
 * `wu` and `hu` are the unit sizes of the key.
 If you don't put `w` or `h`, it will assume 1u width and height.
 Again, if you used the Keyboard Layout Editor, the sizes used there are equivalent to these.